Types of Stone Finishes Offered at Academy Marble

 If what you want is a happy medium between polished and honed counter surfaces, a leathered finish may be a good option.
 This finish has a textured appeal, giving it more visual interest and dimension than other shinier surfaces.

-Leathered granite is created through a complex and extensive brushing process that smooths away imperfections, but leaves some of the natural texture behind.
-The result is a product that is less porous than honed granite, one that shows more of the natural features of the stone (color, pattern, etc.).
+Leathered stone is created through a complex and extensive brushing process that smooths away imperfections, but leaves some of the natural texture behind.
+The result is a product that is less porous than honed countertops, one that shows more of the natural features of the stone (color, pattern, etc.).

 Part of the appeal of leathered stone is the fact that it contains small edges and grooves that create a more visually interesting surface.
 The downside of this is that these imperfections can make the surface easier to scratch and become damaged more easily.
 If you are considering a leather finish, it is important to remain diligent on sealing the stone as recommended to mitigate the risk of damage.